Ro-Shaun Williams: Shrewsbury Town

 He signed for Shrewsbury Town in January 2019.
 He made his professional debut on 9 February 2019 in a 1–1 EFL League One draw away to Bristol Rovers.

 In April 2021 Williams said he was hoping to soon hit the 100 game milestone for Shrewsbury.

 On 12 May 2021 it was announced that he would leave Shrewsbury at the end of the season, following the expiry of his contract.

 Doncaster Rovers

 On 18 June 2021 it was announced that Williams would transfer to Doncaster Rovers on 1 July 2021, following the expiry of his Shrewsbury contract, after he signed a two-year deal.
+He was released by the club at the end of the 2022–23 season.

+Larne

+In January 2024 he signed for Northern Irish club Larne on a short-term contract.

 International career

 He has represented England at under-17, under-18, and under-19 youth international levels.
 He is eligible for Grenada through his mother who was born on the island in Victoria.